 Facebook Groups are private or public groups where individuals “meet” to discuss and engage around a specific topic.
 For your business, it can be a customer support group (valid for tech brands), a place for fans (great for entertainment businesses), or really anything you can think of.

-Facebook groups provide a forum for like-minded people to interact with and the brand.
+Facebook groups provide a forum for like-minded people to interact with the brand.
 Think of it as a gathering place for brand enthusiasts.
 If you choose to create one, appoint someone to monitor and moderate the group.

 4. Facebook Stories

 Like Instagram, Facebook has adopted the 15-second story trend that can be opened and viewed once a user taps on your profile picture.
 This is another engaging way to post fun tidbits and exciting content for your fans.
-As of 2019, over 500 million users watch Facebook stories, so if you haven’t considered it as part of your SMM plan, now’s the time.
+As of 2019, over 500 million users watch Facebook stories, so if you haven’t considered it part of your SMM plan, now’s the time.

-To determine a successful brand presence on Facebook, you can look at the number of page likes/followers you have and the level of engagement driven by your posts.
+To determine a successful brand presence on Facebook, you can look at the number of page likes/followers and the level of engagement driven by your posts.
 These followers are more inclined to interact with your content as they have already “liked” your business page.
 With a larger audience on Facebook that has expressed an interest in your business, your reach will expand organically.

 In addition to the number of fans your Facebook page accrues, you can also determine the success of specific posts.
 A Facebook post’s performance can be analyzed by looking at both engagements and reach: